Flone-dnb/low-end-engine/docs/Manual.md

 cmake --build . --config Release --target game
 ```
 Then copy the resulting binary (from `build/OUTPUT/game`) to your ARM64 Linux device.
 We don't worry about installing SDL2 libraries because we link SDL statically.
 Inside of your ARM64 Linux device launch the game using some file explorer or a console.

+Note that running games made with this engine on `libmali` drivers (which your handheld's OS might use) may cause issues and crashes (for example loading a texture may cause black screen and/or out of memory error) instead prefer to use `panfrost` drivers if your OS provides them.
+Most of the testing is done on Rocknix which provides an option to change used driver in the settings.